Azure-Samples/cdm-azure-data-services-integration/Tutorial/CDM-Azure-Data-Services-Integration-Tutorial.md

 ### 3.2	Create an Azure resource group
 It’s recommended that you create a new Azure resource group and use it for all Azure resources created in the tutorial.
 When you finish the tutorial, delete this resource group to delete all resources.

-> Note: create Azure resources in the same location as your Power BI tenant.
+> NOTE: create Azure resources in the same location as your Power BI tenant.
 See, [Where is my Power BI tenant located?](https://docs.microsoft.com/power-bi/service-admin-where-is-my-tenant-located)

 ### 3.3	Create a standard storage account and container for uploading files
 For uploading files used in the tutorial, create a standard (not premium) storage account.
 This must be a regular storage account, separate from the ADLS Gen2 account.
 Do not enable the hierarchical name space on this account.
 Once created, add a Blob container into which you will upload files.